 05 of 05

-This was something that families observe to prevent hunger and food scarcity in the household.
-Containers of basic food items like rice, salt and sugar are filled to the brim before midnight to ensure that they stay that way in the coming year.
+This tradition is something that families observe to prevent hunger and food scarcity in the household during the year to come.
+Containers of basic food items like rice, salt, and sugar are filled to the brim before midnight to ensure that they stay that way in the coming year.
+Likewise, Filipinos make sure their water containers are filled so there won't be any shortage of water during the year to come.